Gavin O'Keefe: Twenty-First Century

 O’Keefe has illustrated Philip José Farmer’s The Green Odyssey and Love Song, William Blake's An Island in the Moon (Purple Mouth Press), Aleister Crowley's The Poem and Leanne Frahm's Borderline (MirrorDanse Books).
 He designed the cover for the Lovecraftian novel Marblehead by Richard A. Lupoff, published by Ramble House, and cover designs for the novels of Harry Stephen Keeler.
 (O'Keefe is the cover designer at Ramble House and has been prolific in designing their covers since the turn of the century.)
 He is also one of the publisher's commissioning editors.

 Time Line: Selected Illustrations (Ramble House, 2010) collects a range of O'Keefe's illustrations from his first four decades, including designs inspired by the macabre stories of H. P. Lovecraft, Tod Robbins and Edgar Allan Poe, illustrations for science-fiction works by Richard A. Lupoff, Robert Sheckley and Philip José Farmer, drawings for the ‘nonsense’ stories of Lewis Carroll and Edward Lear, drawings inspired by the music of King Crimson, Queen and Brian Eno, cover illustrations for mystery novels by Chelsea Quinn Yarbro, Mark Hansom, Walter S. Masterman, Richard E. Goddard and Arlton Eadie, and a range of fairy and fantasy art.

 A new edition of L. Frank Baum's The Wonderful Wizard of Oz with O'Keefe's black-&-white illustrations was released by Ramble House in 2013; these illustrations follow the symbolism of Theosophy and the Tarot.

 O'Keefe's English translation, with numerous black-&-white illustrations, of Lautréamont's Les Chants de Maldoror was published by Ramble House in 2018, entitled The Dirges of Maldoror.

 Ramsey Campbell: Masters of the Weird Tale (Centipede Press, 2020) includes four new illustrations by O'Keefe, among a host of other illustrators.

+O'Keefe is currently working on a third illustrated edition of Alice's Adventures in Wonderland, this time in 'radioactive' colour.